2025–26 Iowa State Cyclones men's basketball team

-The 2025–26 Iowa State Cyclones men's basketball team represents Iowa State University during the 2025–26 NCAA Division I men's basketball season.
-The Cyclones are led by T. J. Otzelberger in his fifth season as head coach.
-They play their home games at Hilton Coliseum in Ames, Iowa as members of the Big 12 Conference.
+The 2025–26 Iowa State Cyclones men's basketball team represented Iowa State University during the 2025–26 NCAA Division I men's basketball season.
+The Cyclones were led by T. J. Otzelberger in his fifth season as head coach.
+They played their home games at Hilton Coliseum in Ames, Iowa as members of the Big 12 Conference.
+In the NCAA tournament they advanced to the Sweet Sixteen, but All American Joshua Jefferson suffered an injury in the first round, similar to Georges Niang's season ending injury in the first round of 2014.

 Previous season

 The Cyclones finished the 2024–25 season 25–10, 13–7 in Big 12 play to finish in fifth place.
 As the No. 5 seed in the Big 12 tournament, they defeated the No. 13 seed Cincinnati in the second round before losing in the quarterfinals to No. 4 seed BYU.
-They received an at-large bid to the NCAA tournament as an No. 3 seed in the South region.
+They received an at-large bid to the NCAA tournament as a No. 3 seed in the South region.
 They defeated 14 seed Lipscomb before losing to No. 6 seed Ole Miss in the second round.
 On January 13, the Cyclones reached #2 in the AP Poll, which was the highest ranking in program history.